mjordan/riprap/README.md

 * Closing connection 0
 ```

+If the resource is not found, the response will be `404`.
+If the `{id}` is not valid for some other reason, the HTTP response will be `400`.

 # Message queue listener

 Riprap will also be able to listen to an ActiveMQ queue and generate corresponding fixity events for newly added or updated resources.
 Not implemented yet.